 The first map (Hydrocoast map without precipitation) shows the salinity contours and freshwater discharge across the Pontchartrain Basin.
 The solid line salinity contours are at 1 ppt salinity increments.
 The salinity is highest out past the Chandeleur Islands (red lines, 32 ppt) and decreases to fresh conditions (dark blue lines) in the basin.
 Sea water generally has a salinity of 32 ppt.
 Green asterisks represent salinity leak points, usually in the form of gates in storm surge protection features but also in passes, portions of roads that are raised, canals, and bayous that are holes in the salinity barriers (pink lines) in the form of levees, roads, natural ridges and canals (with associated spoil banks).
 Salinity contours that are close together represent an area where salinity changes quickly over a short distance, which is seen slightly offshore throughout the basin during this Hydrocoast period.
 Contours that are farther apart represent a more gradual change over longer distances which can be seen in throughout the interior of the basin, in Lake Pontchartrain and Lake Maurepas.

 The second map shows the salinity contours laid on top of a habitat/land-use map, showing where fresh to salt marsh and swamps are found in the basin.
 This map also shows soil water salinity contours across the land masses.
 Also on this map are benthic ecozones, which show the major species assemblages that occupy the water bottoms across the estuary.
 The third map shows the salinity contours in conjunction with weekly rainfall and wind roses in the Pontchartrain basin.
-During this Hydrocoast period there was some rainfall throughout the basin, with amounts ranging from 2 to over 7 inches.
-Resultant winds were from the west.
-Wind speeds ranged from 2 to more than 11.1 m/s (4 to more than 25 miles/hr).
+During this Hydrocoast period there was rainfall throughout the basin, with amounts ranging from 2 to over 8 inches.
+Resultant winds were mostly from the southwest and northwest.
+Wind speeds ranged from 0.5 to 8.8 m/s (1 to 20 miles/hr).

 The fourth "Water Quality" shows the results of LPBF's water quality sampling around Lake Pontchartrain, reporting the fecal coliform counts.
-There were high fecal coliform counts for Laketown, the Bonnabel Boat Launch, Pontchartrain Beach, and the Bogue Falaya.
+There were high fecal coliform counts at Bogue Falaya and Bayou Castine.
 The water quality map also shows the impaired water bodies for Primary Contact (swimming, immersion likely) and Secondary Contact (boating wading, immersion unlikely) in the basin as prepared by the Louisiana Department of Environmental Quality under the EPA 305(b)/303(d) guidelines.
 Also shown are points where Hypoxia was observed in Chandeleur Sound.

 The fifth “Biological Map” shows oyster harvest area closure, as determined by the Louisiana Department of Health and Hospitals and the location of the public oyster seed grounds.
 During this Hydrocoast period oyster harvest area 8 was closed.
 The biological map also shows the impaired water bodies for fishing and oyster propagation in the basin as prepared by the Louisiana Department of Environmental Quality under the EPA 305(b)/303(d) guidelines.